jtarchie/site/written/career/how-i-work.md

 - Collaboration: Describe your approach to working with others, including your strengths and any challenges you have faced in the past.
   - Prefer one-on-one over throwing over the wall.
-This doesn't not mean just engineer to engineer.
+This does not mean just engineer to engineer.
 Different disciplines can approach each other to collaborate.
 I've worked with product managers and designers in live collaboration